Envek/rubyconfau-threads-callbacks/slides.md

 And it is not a point of this talk…

 <!--
 All these extra steps to execute a block of course make it a bit slower than just a `for` loop.
-But in real world applications, where you have to do some work in a loop, something more than just incrementing a counter, this difference is negligible.
+But in real world applications, where you have to do some real work in a loop, something more than just incrementing a counter, this difference become negligible.
 Don't sacrifice readability by looking on micro-benchmark results.
 And it also not is the point of this talk either.

 The point is…
 -->